Youth and community work in the 70s

 Youth and Community Work in the 70s arose out of a rather ill-focused review of youth work developments after the Albemarle Report (Ministry of Education 1960) (see Davies 1999).
 It sprang from the work of two sub-committees (there were going to be more) – one chaired by Andrew Fairbairn – examined youth work and schooling and further education; the other – chaired by Fred Milson – youth work and the relationship with the ‘adult community’.
 As Davies (1999) and Holmes (2001) have reported, there was considerable tension between the two committees around the future role of the youth service.
 The former committee, and in particular its chair, wanted to locate youth work far more fully within schools – especially community schools.
 Milson and his colleagues were sceptical of the extent to which community schools could represent the full range of community interests (Holmes 2001: 225).
 The result was a strange document that contradicted itself in places and bore all the marks of political (or administrative compromise (Davis 1999: 124-8).
 However, it did have an explicit position around the sort of society that should be aimed at.
 Drawing on Amitai Etzioni’s (1968) communitarian vision they argued for ‘The Active Society’.

-‘The Active Society’ is the best short description we can think of to describe our commitment and in support of our contention we start with a belief, relevant to all educational and social welfare provision, which rests on the twin bases of our view of present day society and the development of personality.
+‘The Active Society’ is the best short description we can think of to describe our commitment and in support of our contention we start with a belief, relevant to all educational and social welfare provision, which rests on the twin bases of our view of present-day society and the development of personality.

 In a country such as ours, subject to the changes consequent upon a rapidly changing technology, society needs to engage in an intensive and perpetual transformation of itself, unless it is to respond to tomorrow’s world with yesterday’s activities and modes of organization.
 Our commitment is to a society in which every member can be publicly active; for only in this way can society become positively responsive to them, and, in the constant renewal of itself, reflect their values.
 (YSDC 1969: 59-60)